 Other Erie perks worth considering

 Erie also offers business insurance including business automobile insurance.
 Business policies may protect a variety of businesses, including breweries, contractors, religious organizations, retailers and veterinarians.

 Erie also offers a long list of other insurance and financial products for customers, including:

-- Financial services: Erie offers long-term care rider insurance, Medicare supplemental coverage (Medigap) and retirement accounts, including annuities and Individual Retirement Accounts (IRAs).
+- Financial services: Erie offers Medicare supplemental coverage (Medigap) and retirement accounts, including annuities and individual retirement accounts (IRAs).

 Erie corporate sustainability

-Through Erie’s The Giving Network, the company is able to support community efforts in its market areas.
+Through The Giving Network, Erie and its employees volunteer time and money with organizations focussed on community building, environmental responsibility and safety.
 These initiatives include partnering with United Way and American Red Cross, as well as supporting other culture and arts organizations, entrepreneurship, education and environmental responsibility.
-The Giving Network also accepts funding requests from various organizations, provided they meet the foundation’s criteria.
+In November 2022, the provider’s The Giving Network awarded $50,000 in grants to 10 northwest Pennsylvania environmental organizations.